Andrew Moray: Legacy

-Andrew Moray the younger's early death has meant that his achievements have not been properly recognised.
+Andrew Moray the younger's early death meant that his achievements have not been properly recognised.
 There are neither statues nor monuments to him.
 Moray's deeds are invariably obscured by the greater fame of William Wallace, much of which may be traced to the oft dubious content of a 11,000-line biographical poem, The Acts and Deeds of the Illustrious and Valiant Champion Sir William Wallace.
 This was written in the late 15th century reputedly by Scots poet Blind Harry.
 Nevertheless, in the late 20th century, there was increased recognition of the importance of Moray's role in the events of 1297.
 One historian recently described his actions as "the greatest threat to the English government".

 One legacy that is not in doubt is the birth of his son.
 At Pentecost (25 May) 1298, Andrew Moray's widow bore him a son, also named Andrew.
 The child eventually acceded to the lordships of Avoch, Boharm, Petty and Bothwell, uniting the north and south branches of the family.
 He would play a major role in leading the resistance to the attempts of King Edward III of England, grandson of his father's foe, Edward I, to conquer Scotland in the 1330s.
 He was twice appointed Guardian of the Realm during the minority of King David II, the heir of Robert I.

 Moray the younger's lack of recognition is increasingly a subject of debate, and has even been discussed in the Scotland's parliament.
 In December 2009, Murdo Fraser, a Conservative List MSP for Mid Scotland and Fife, called for a national debate on an appropriate monument to Moray, raising awareness of his historical role.